Real-Time Distributed Model Predictive Control with Limited Communication Data Rates: Stability Analysis of the Proposed Method

 \subsection{Interconnected System with Three Subsystems}

-In the closed-loop, the MAS \eqref{global dynamics} controlled by Algorithm 2 can be considered as the interplay of three subsystems, including the sub-optimally controlled MAS, the initial quantization interval update process, and the quantized optimization process, as shown in Fig. 2, whose states are the state of the MAS $x_t$, the initial quantization interval $C_{\alpha,t}$, and the sub-optimality of the optimization algorithm $\Delta z_t := z^K_t - z^*_t$, respectively. \textbf{Subsystem 1.} Given the DMPC problem \eqref{DMPC problem} and Algorithm 2, the dynamics of the sub-optimally controlled MAS is formulated as
+{In order to carry out stability analysis using the small-gain theorem, we propose to consider the MAS \eqref{global dynamics} controlled by Alg.
+2 as three interconnected subsystems, including the sub-optimally controlled MAS, the base quantization interval update process, and the quantized optimization process, as shown in Fig. 2.
+Their states are the state of the MAS $X_t$, the sum of base quantization interval $C_{\Sigma,t}$, and the sub-optimality of the optimization algorithm $\Delta z^K_t$, respectively.} {The parameter $e$ from \eqref{update rule a} enters Subsystem 2 as an external input.} \textbf{Subsystem 1.} Given the DMPC problem \eqref{DMPC problem} and Alg.
+2, the dynamics of the sub-optimally controlled MAS is formulated as

-where $B \Xi \Delta z_t$ represents the perturbation resulting from the sub-optimal solution $z^K_t$. \textbf{Subsystem 2.} The dynamics of the initial quantization interval update process in Step 5 and 6 of Algorithm 2, i.e., \eqref{update rules}, is formulated as
+{where $B \Xi \Delta z^K_t$ represents a virtual perturbation resulted from the sub-optimality associated with $z^K_t$.} {\textbf{Subsystem 2.} The dynamics of the base quantization interval update process in Step 5 and 6 of Alg.
+2 is formulated as